 2026 is the first year with enough production telemetry for defensible ROI benchmarks.
 Three numbers frame the landscape:

 But aggregate numbers hide a messy reality.
-Only 41% of programs see positive ROI in year one (Gartner[2]), and 19% never reach payback at all.
+Only 41% of programs see positive ROI in year one (GartnerMcKinsey, The State of AI in 2025), and 19% never reach payback at all.
 The difference?
 Department choice and deployment model.

 Department-by-Department ROI: Where to Deploy First